-At the same time, the paradigm of environmental conservation has been just that: keeping open space in its natural state, with as possible. little human influence as environmentalists have therefore been at odds with the farmers.
+- At the same time, the paradigm of environmental conservation has been just that: keeping open space in its natural state, with as little human influence as possible. environmentalists have therefore been at odds with the farmers.
 How can a system which ignores the needs of an ecosystem be incorporated into the need for environmental health of communities?
 When looking at the current mainstream methods of agricultural production, the answer is that they cannot.
-However, the new paradigm in agricultural development has shifted to include the needs of the ecosystem and to review agricultural production - a farm - through the lens of ecology: as an agroecosystem.
-Using ecological principles, the processes and practices within agricultural systems can be studied and understood in order to design new agricultural systems that are more in line with the needs of the environment.

-1.6 Generally, it is thought that by applying the principles of a healthy ecosystem to the variables within an agricultural system, we can develop a sustainable agricultural construct.
-Relationships within an ecosystem maintain a balance among the influencing factors, both biotic and abiotic.
+However, the new paradigm in agricultural development has shifted to include the needs of ecosystem and to review agricultural production - a farm - through the lens of ecology: as an agroecosystem.
+Using ecological principles, the processes and practices within agricultural systems can be studied and understood in order to design new agricultural systems that are more in line with the needs of the environment. - 1.6 Generally, it is thought that by applying the principles of a healthy ecosystem to the variables within an agricultural system, we can develop a sustainable agricultural construct.
+An ecosystem is defined as "a functional system of complementary relations between living organisms and their environment, delimited by arbitrarily chosen boundaries, which in space and time appears to maintain a steady yet dynamic equilibrium" (Gliessman, 1998).
+Relationships within balance among ecosystem maintain а influencing factors, both biotic and abiotic.
 Biotic factors are any living organism and abiotic factors are the physical or environmental factors such as light, water and temperature.
-Balanced ecosystems naturally maintain these relationships between biotic populations and the influence of the abiotic factors so that one species is neither dominant or in great need, which results in a dynamic state of change, and allows for the long term sustainability of the entire system.

-1.7 In an agroecosystem, human inputs have great influence on the ecosystem, completely changing the dynamic within the space of the ecosystem.
+Balanced ecosystems naturally maintain these relationships between biotic populations and the influence of the abiotic factors so that one species is neither dominant or in great need, which results in a dynamic state of change, and allows for the long term sustainability of the entire system. - 1.7 In an agroecosystem, human inputs have great influence on the ecosystem, completely changing the dynamic within the space of the ecosystem.
 For example, a field that has been left fallow for several years would have a wide variety of plant species, all playing some role in the maintenance of soil fertility (through the recycling of nutrients), of populations of insects, and of populations of other plant species.
 In a farm field, many of these species are replaced by those of interest to the farmer (the crops) and with the crop much of the vegetative production is removed from the field at the time of harvest.
 Since the farmer decides the species growing in the farm field area, and removes much of what would normally be returned to the soil in a natural ecosystem, the farmer needs to consider his role in the agroecosystem.
 He therefore needs to take great care to determine what techniques and inputs need to be applied to maintain an ecological balance.